3liz/lizmap-pgrouting-module/tests/README.md

 You can access the docker PostgreSQL test database `lizmap` from your host by configuring a [service file](https://docs.qgis.org/latest/en/docs/user_manual/managing_data_source/opening_data.html#postgresql-service-connection-file).
-The service file can be stored in your user home `~/.pg_service.conf` and should contains this section
+The service file can be stored in your user home `~/.pg_service.conf` and should contain this section

 ```ini
 [lizmap-pgrouting]